 My Doggy Place

-- NO MORE POTTY ACCIDENTS: Train your dog to ring the doorbell to go outside for potty.
+- Dog Training Bell: Easily train your dog to ring the pet doorbell to go outside for potty.
 Keep your pooch safe when they need to come back in the house!

 Attach the Bell in the Perfect Spot